Azure/azure-sdk-for-java/sdk/cosmos/azure-cosmos-encryption/README.md

 # Encryption plugin library for Azure Cosmos DB Java SDK for Java
-The Azure Cosmos Encryption Plugin is used for encrypting data with user provided key before saving into CosmosDB and decrypting it when reading back from the database.
+The Azure Cosmos Encryption Plugin is used for encrypting data with a user-provided key before saving into CosmosDB and decrypting it when reading back from the database.

 [Source code][encryption_source_code] | [Package (Maven)][cosmos_encryption_maven] | [API reference documentation][encryption_api_documentation] | [Product documentation][cosmos_docs] |
 [Samples][getting_started_encryption]